Kaldei/KCN/content/_index.md

 My personal notes about cybersecurity and stuff.
 Could be useful to someone, so I share them.

 These notes take the form of "Cheat Sheets".
 This allow me to quickly recall and reuse tools that I've encountered.
-This site is a never-ending work in progress: I am currently in the process of converting my notes to the right format, and I will continue to feed them as I learn new things.
+This website is a never-ending work in progress: I am currently in the process of converting my notes to the right format, and I will continue to feed them as I learn new things.

 Disclaimer: My notes are more or less updated and most likely contain mistakes or things that will not work.
 If you find something broken feel free to reach me.